Notable Nuclear Accidents

 Jan.
 6, 1986 A cylinder of nuclear material burst after being improperly heated at a Kerr-McGee plant at Gore, OK.
 One worker died; 100 were hospitalized.

 Apr.
-26, 1986 In the worst accident in the history of the nuclear power industry, fires and explosions resulting from an unauthorized experiment at the Chernobyl nuclear power plant near Kiev, USSR (now in Ukraine), left at least 31 dead in the immediate aftermath and spread radioactive material over much of Europe.
-An estimated 135,000 people were evacuated from areas around Chernobyl, some of which were uninhabitable for years.
-As a result of the radiation released into the atmosphere, tens of thousands of excess cancer deaths (as well as increased rates of birth defects) were expected in succeeding decades.
+26, 1986 Was the worst accident in the history of the nuclear power industry, fires and explosions resulting from an unauthorized experiment at the Chernobyl nuclear power plant near Kiev, USSR (now in Ukraine), left at least 31 dead in the immediate aftermath and spread radioactive isotopes of Krypton 85, Iodine 131, Barium 140 and Cesium 137, over much of Europe.
+An estimated 135,000 people were evacuated from areas around Chernobyl, some of which are uninhabitable for thousands of years.
+As a result of the radiation released into the atmosphere, thousands of excess cancer deaths (as well as increased rates of birth defects) are expected in succeeding decades.